Haunting, beautiful song, courtesy (by turns) of Sippican Cottage.

 As that dusty case swung opened, the guitar now in full view, I experienced as well, for a brief instant, another moment in time: The cockiness of overconfidence unwarranted by experience or training.
 The intoxicating smell of hardwood carved by blindingly fast blades.
 The gunshot sound of mahogany hurtled across a room to land splintered on hard concrete.
 The first stunned look at a hand mangled beyond recognition.
 The shouts and chaos of a wood shop where something catastrophic had just occurred.
 The utter despondency of seeing a musical gift, once soaring and graceful, now fallen in the ashes of a smoldering and dying dream.
 The other-worldly moment where I mysteriously felt moved to thank God for what had just happened — and the stunning inner peace that followed immediately thereupon.
 The long, painful recovery filled with false hope that I could use my left hand to play again.
 The brief and fruitless attempt to play with my opposite hand a decade later, soon abandoned in frustration as I came to terms with a loss which was not to be regained, mourned alone in dark rooms with inconsolable, sobbing tears.

-It was time to sell this guitar, and another, and move on.
+It was time to sell this guitar, and move on.

 I gently picked up the instrument, its strings dull and lifeless, its frets oxidized and rough, its neck slightly bowed by years of constant pull from strings left tuned to pitch.
 I sat, and began, gently, to strum, a little.